hadiezatpanah/Trending_Topic_Spark_Streaming/README.md

-# Finding Hot Topic - Spark Streaming, Scala and Kafka
+# Finding Hot Topics - Spark Streaming, Scala and Kafka

 ## Context
 Which Meetups should we go to?